HemantMishra2003/Cancer-Predictor-Recall-100/README.md

 # Overview
 ________________________

-## 🫁 Lung Cancer Prediction using Machine Learning
+## 🫁 Lung Cancer Prediction Using Machine Learning

 Lung cancer is one of the most life-threatening diseases.
 Where early detection plays a critical role.